Property on Divorce Solicitors.

 Please give us a call for a friendly, confidential, chat about how we can help support you when you or your family need legal advice and representation.
 Please contact a member of the team or complete our online enquiry form.

 By choosing Lanyon Bowdler for family law legal advice, you can rest assured that you have the best legal expertise on hand no matter what the situation.
-We are committed to providing exceptional levels of client care and will work closely and considerately with you to help find the best outcomes.
-Our Family Law Solicitors team has great experience in all areas of family law.
+As a leading law firm in Wales, we are committed to providing exceptional levels of client care and will work closely and considerately with you to help find the best outcomes.
+Our Family Law Solicitors team has great experience in all areas of family law, including financial matters in divorce.

-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford, so are able to act for clients throughout Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
-As a leading full-service law firm, we are able to represent clients in England and Wales, as well as overseas where applicable.
+We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford, so are able to act for clients throughout Shropshire, Herefordshire, Mid and North Wales and across the Midlands.
+We regularly act on Property on Divorce Matters in Birmingham, Wolverhampton, Worcester, and beyond.
+As a full-service law firm, we are able to represent clients in England and Wales, as well as overseas where applicable.

 Meet the team.